-According to some scriptures, Srinivasa actually turned himself into a stone form after Laxmi found out that he married another woman named Padmavathi (Alamelu Manga).
+According to some scriptures, Srinivasa turned himself into a stone form after Laxmi found out that he married another woman named Padmavathi (Alamelu Manga).
 After Srinivasa manifested into a stone statue, Padmavati and Lakshmi turned themselves on either side.
-Goddess Lakshmi with him on his left side of the chest while Padmavathi rests on his Chest’s right side.
+Goddess Lakshmi with him on his left side of the chest while Padmavathi rests on his chest’s right side.
 Also, Vakula Devi (mother of Srinivasa of that time) in the form of a garland.

 The Richest Temple

 Tirumala Vеnkаtеѕwаrа Temple ( Tirupati Balaji Mandir) is considered one of the richest temples on the earth, having overwhelming contributions and donations from the public.
 This Venkateswara Temple is the most celebrated pilgrim destination visited by many people.

 With regards to Puranas, as mentioned above, Lord Balaji or Venkateswara took a huge loan from Lord Kubera for his marriage with Devi Padmavati.
 To clear the debt, devotees from all over the world visit the shrine and donate money.
 This is why Srinivasa is still repaying the loan taken from Kubera and will still pay till the end of kali yuga.

 The temple almost receives $23 million of donations per day.
 There is another ritual of donating hair used in cosmetics and extensions, which adds another $6 million to the treasure of the temple.(Last Updated On: March 10, 2022)